shaista020/shaista020/README.md

 ## <img src="https://github.com/SP-XD/SP-XD/blob/main/images/message.gif?raw=true" width="30" /> About Me

-> *“Success doesn't come from what you do occasionally, it comes from what you do consistently.”*
+> *"Success doesn't come from what you do occasionally, it comes from what you do consistently."*

 🔭 **Currently Working On:** Python & Django backend systems
 🎯 **Expertise:** Backend development, REST APIs, authentication & automation